 Sure, there was a strong need for managers to move away from the overstuffed bureaucratic, controlling, and hierarchical approach many companies had fallen into.
 But I also knew of companies that were entrepreneurial, exciting, people-oriented, customer-driven — and they struggled or even went down the tubes because they used a shoebox for an accounting system and yesterday’s technology.
 Some of these managers came from the we-must-still-have-money-because-we-still-have-checks-left school of business mismanagement.

 It seemed to me the real issue was balance.
 So as I went to work on my first book, The VIP Strategy, I developed an early version of the “triangle model”.
 After using it with numerous management teams to frame key organization improvement issues, and continuing to study, speak, and write about the performance balance, we have since further refined the model:

 Technology — an organization’s core technology is the expertise and/or equipment that produces the products or services that its customers buy.
-Supporting technology may include web-based applications, software, telecommunications, robotics, production equipment, and the like to produce, deliver, or support the organization’s core technology.
+Supporting technology may include artificial intelligence, web-based applications, software, telecommunications, robotics, production equipment, and the like to produce, deliver, or support the organization’s core technology.
 Personal technology is the technical expertise I bring to the production, delivery, or support of either core or supporting technologies.